 Tools and stack

-Most subscription teams overspend on testing tooling and underspend on research.
+The pattern we see most often: subscription teams overspend on testing tooling and underspend on research.
+The Optimizely renewal goes through, the interview budget gets cut.
 Reverse that.

-A small in-house team can run CRO well if they have the time.
+A small in-house team can run CRO well if they have the time and the disciplines above.
 Most do not.
-The signal that you need outside help is when your team has the testing infrastructure but tests are inconclusive, slow, or feel random.
-That is usually a hypothesis-quality problem, not a tooling problem.
+The signal that you need outside help is rarely “we do not have the tools.”
+It is “we have the tools, tests keep ending inconclusive, and the team has stopped trusting the results.”
+That is almost always a hypothesis-quality problem, not a tooling one, and more tools will not fix it.

 Like this?
 Get the next one.